 PAYMENT: All your extras and bar beverages will be put on a tab and must be settled prior to departure.
 We accept cash in Dollars, British Pounds, Kenya shillings, Euros.
 Other forms of payment: Mpesa, Visa and MasterCard.

-INCLUDED: Full board accommodation, non-motorized activities, WiFi, and desalinated drinking water during meals, laundry.
+INCLUDED: Full board accommodation, non-motorized activities, WiFi, and desalinated drinking water, laundry.

 EXCLUDED: All motorized boating, fishing, drinks (including bottled water) and gratuities.

 LOCATION & CONTACT